phkam/bat-status/README.md

 # bat-status
-Check battery capacity and send desktop notification via `notify-send` if it reaches certain charge levels.
+Check battery capacity and send desktop notification via `notify-send` if the voltage drops to a certain level.

 The battery charge percentage is read from `/sys/class/power_supply/BAT*/capacity`.
 For every battery the current charge is taken and a warning notification